nereagurru/CCformation/README.md

 This readme file was generated on 2025-07-06 by Nerea Gurrutxaga

 # GENERAL INFORMATION

-Title of Dataset: Gas disk evolution with planetary gap and photoevaporation
+Title of code: mcdust for CC formation
-Description: this dataset is generated using the code Diskevol (github.com/astrojoanna/DD-diskevol/tree/main), but modified by including a planetary gap and photoevaporation.
+Description: this code calculates the dust evolution of particles

 Author Information
 Name: Nerea Gurrutxaga